ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 The comparison operators `==` and `<` are defined first and then these are used to define `!=`, `<=`, `>`, and `>=`.

-When a path resulting in an empty nodelist appears on either side of a comparison:
+When a path or function expression resulting in an empty nodelist appears on either side of a comparison:

-* a comparison using the operator `==` yields true if and only if the comparison is between two paths each of which result in an empty nodelist.
+* a comparison using the operator `==` yields true if and only if the comparison is between two paths or function expressions each of which result in an empty nodelist.

 * a comparison using the operator `<` yields false.

-When any path on either side of a comparison results in a nodelist consisting of a single node, each such path is replaced by the value of its node and then:
+When any path or function expression on either side of a comparison results in a nodelist consisting of a single node, each such path or function expression is replaced by the value of its node and then:

 * a comparison using the operator `==` yields true if and only if the comparison